WHY CHIA? WHAT MAKES IT A SUPERFOOD?

 the title links above to get them from Amazon.

 Here are some of the health benefits reputed to result from eating chia seeds:

 The increased energy --- well, I have a lot, anyway, so I cannot tell.
 Their propensity to restore hair color - THAT seems to be working!
-Endurance - I am not exhausted after a 10-12 hour day.
+Endurance - I am not usually exhausted after a 10-12 hour day.
 Regularity - no problem there.
 Getting rid of wrinkles - time will tell!
 Since I started eating them, September, 2007, I seem to heal rapidly, and my skin is clearer.